I have been travelling to India since I was 18. India is my second home.

 My God Mother had been to India and had shown me her photos.
 At the time, we had to close all shutters and set up the old slide projector, something looking like this one:

-There were some very fascinating colors and we could grasp moments of life, sadness, happiness, … it was simply mysterious and amazing at the same time.
+There were some very fascinating colours and we could grasp moments of life, sadness, happiness… it was simply mysterious and amazing at the same time.
 I always wanted to be in those pictures and I made this a goal.
 Initially it was only a dream, I would always say that I would go to India, travel there.
-I didn’t want to go without anyone!
-IT was MY thing, “my” dream to realize on my own and I did it.
+I didn’t want to go with anyone!
+It was MY thing, “my” dream to realise on my own and I did it.

 The first time I traveled to India, I was barely 18 years old.
 I went to carry on an internship at the Corbett Tiger Reserve.
 My English was pretty bad, my Hindi was even worse, but I managed as I could find a way to communicate with people in non-verbal ways too.